jsherman1/kahadb-trace-analyzer/README.md

 ```
 concise=true - only show destinations which are using journal files
 concise=false - (default) show all destinations
+time=true - display log time from full set
+time=false - (default) time is not shown
 ```

 # Arguments